Jaisalmer in Jeopardy

 Contact us

 Jaisalmer in Jeopardy (JiJ) is a British-registered charity, established in 1996 by writer Sue Carpenter, to raise international awareness and funds to protect and preserve the city’s heritage.
-JiJ has operated in collaboration with INTACH (Indian National Trust for Art and Cultural Heritage), the Jaisalmer Heritage Trust and World Monuments Fund, USA.
+It's objects, as written into it's Charity Deeds are 'to secure for the benefit of the public, the preservation and protection of the architectural and historical heritage of Jaisalmer, India, and to educate the public in the history and architecture of the city.

 WHO’S WHO